 A new woman stepped out from the lake and she felt the goodness of Life flowing through her veins, and she sang out at the top of her lungs the song of her awakened, stirring soul.

 They say the woman lived in the woods for many years and she learned many crafts from the creatures and spirits of the forest.
 They say she became a wild woman, a woodswoman.
-She never did find her golden crown or her white dress, but she made a new crown with autumn leaves and twigs, and she made a new dress out of fur and skin.
+She never did find her golden crown or her white dress, but she made a new crown with autumn leaves, and she made a new dress from hides and furs.

 She never found her little golden heart, but she found her way home to her own heart – and this was the greatest gift of all.

 I recently took part in a women’s retreat at Mundekulla Retreat Centre in the woods of Småland, Sweden.
-One day when I was out walking over the meadow my gaze fell upon an odd, crooked branch lying on the ground in front of me.
+One day when I was out walking over the meadow, my gaze fell upon an odd, crooked branch lying on the ground in front of me.
 I picked it up and had a feeling that it wanted to follow with me.
-I turned to the juniper tree from which the branch came and said, “thank you.”
+I thanked the juniper tree from which the branch came.

 First I thought it looked like a wild hand, but my friend Anne saw that it looked like a crown, and laughing we realised that we had found Tuvstarr’s new crown!